 What about flu vaccine and febrile convulsions in children?

 Febrile convulsions (fever related seizures or fits) after flu vaccination are rare.
-It is estimated there are about 3 cases of febrile convulsions per 100,000 vaccine doses given to children.

 By comparison, the flu virus itself is a major cause of febrile convulsions in young children.
 In a recent study from Europe, the flu virus accounted for 10 per cent of all hospitalisations among children during flu season and 1 in 5 of the children admitted with flu had a febrile convulsion.